Curating Physical Interactions

 We recommend that you only annotate interactions that you think are biologically meaningful.
-For example, don't include known or suspected contaminants from mass spectrometry results (e.g. ribosomal proteins, translation factors, 'sticky' proteins).
+For example, do not include known or suspected contaminants from mass spectrometry results (e.g. ribosomal proteins, translation factors, 'sticky' proteins).

 Choose the gene for the first organism in the 'Gene' field and the gene for the interacting organism in the 'Interacting gene' field.
-Choose an evidence type from the first pulldown menu.
-Some evidence types have a brief description that indicates the directionality.
-Further information on evidence supporting physical interactions, including examples of experiment types in each category, is available an the BioGRID help wiki and in the Directionality section below.
+Choose an evidence type from the 'Interaction type' dropdown menu.
+Some evidence types have a brief description that indicates their directionality.
+Further information on evidence supporting physical interactions, including examples of experiment types in each category, is available on the BioGRID help wiki and in the Directionality section below.

-Choose the interacting gene from the second pulldown menu.
 Click 'OK' to finish the annotation and close the popup.
 An example of a completed physical interaction annotation is shown below.

-Note that only pairwise genetic interactions can be annotated in Canto.
+Note that only pairwise genetic interactions can be annotated in PHI-Canto.

 Some experiments that detect physical interactions have an inherent directionality.
 For example, in a typical two-hybrid experiment one protein (A) is fused to a DNA binding domain and a second (B) is fused to a transcription activation domain.
 The reciprocal experiment, with A fused to the activation domain and B fused to the DNA binding domain, may or may not have been done.

-For such "asymmetric" interactions, Canto allows you to curate in only one direction starting from the gene you select first, as indicated in the interaction type selector.
+For such asymmetric interactions, PHI-Canto allows you to curate in only one direction starting from the gene you select first, as indicated in the interaction type selector.

 |Affinity Capture-Luminescence||affinity captures|